Frequently Asked Questions

 What is the Planetary Health Annual Meeting (PHAM)?

-• The Planetary Health Annual Meeting (PHAM) brings together the global planetary health community once a year to learn about the latest planetary health science, find community, seek solutions, and build skills for action and change!
-All are invited to this convening of scientists, youth, policymakers, educators, private sector, artists, and more.
+• The Planetary Health Annual Meeting (PHAM) brings together the global Planetary Health community once every approximately 18 months to learn about the latest Planetary Health science, find community, seek solutions, and build skills for action and change!
+All are invited to this convening of scientists, youth, policymakers, educators, the private sector, artists, and more.

-• The 2022 PHAM will be a hybrid conference, taking place in October, 2022 at Harvard University!
-Subscribe to our newsletter and join our community to stay tuned.
+• The 2022 PHAM was a hybrid conference, which took place in October 2022 at Harvard University.

 Planetary Health Alliance